mautic/developer-documentation-new/docs/rest_api/forms.rst

 Mapped fields
 *************

-Mautic can map Form fields to Contact or Company fields:
+Mautic can map Form Fields to Contact or Company fields:

 * Use ``mappedObject`` to specify ``contact`` or ``company``
 * Use ``mappedField`` to specify the target field name